PyxelM/alucinara/content/meta/plot draft 1.md

 	- Wilderness

 - ### Chapter 6
 Chapter 6 is a flashback from the perspective of Mossrot, Riverbell's father.
-It begins with his descent into madness and thirst for eternal life, and ends with the murder of his wife, Riverblossom, and his subsequent partial Phantasmarrhoea and frequencial shift into the -3rd Realm.
+It begins with his descent into madness and thirst for eternal life, and ends with the murder of his wife, Riverblossom, and his subsequent partial Phantasmarrhoea and essential shift into the -3rd Realm.

 Settings:
 - 0th Realm (Main)